 MMSD may be able to obtain your child’s immunization record directly from WIR if you indicate during the school registration process that you allow release of your child’s immunization record to WIR.
 If your child’s record is not in WIR or MMSD is unable to obtain it, we ask you to provide immunization information by recording the date of the immunization in the appropriate box of the Student Immunization Record, sign the form, and return to your child’s school or complete the MMSD’s online immunization record at: https://www.madison.k12.wi.us/student-staff-support/health-services/student-immunization-record

 Once the school district receives your child's immunization record, the school nurse will review it and contact you if your child's immunizations do not meet the minimum requirements for his/her grade level.
 If your child needs further immunizations, they can be received from your child's health care provider, or from the local public health department for those who are uninsured.
 For further information about public health department immunization clinic schedules, go to https://www.publichealthmdc.com/health-services/immunizations/for-infants-children-teens or call (608) 266-4821.

 Communicable diseases can lead to serious complications.
 The school immunization law is intended to protect everyone in the school setting.
 School immunization requirements can be waived only if a properly signed health, religious, or personal conviction waiver is filed with the school.
 Waiver forms can be obtained from the school nurse or on the printable form at https://www.madison.k12.wi.us/student-staff-support/health-services/student-immunization-record.

 If you have any questions about the requirements, please contact your child's school health office, your child’s health care provider or your public health department.
 Your cooperation is appreciated.

-Interim Director of Health Services
+Assistant Director of Health Services